Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Impact of the assumed galaxy number density model

-The results of the third and fourth row show what happens if we treat $r_\nu$ as a fixed input parameter.
-In these runs, the flat priors for $r_\nu$ are very tight around the best fit value from Sect. \ref{num_density_methods}; in practice, we mimic a fixed tracer scale radius by adopting a very narrow flat prior for $r_\nu$ and reduce by hand the number of free parameters by unity.
-The reason why we do not consider $r_\nu$ as an actual fixed input parameter is that \textsc{MG-MAMPOSSt} uses a different expression for the fit depending on whether $r_\nu$ is a fixed or free parameter \citep{Mamon_2013}, invalidating the comparison of the likelihoods between the two cases.
-The results show that keeping $r_\nu$ 'fixed' with the NFW model produces an improvement of 7 BIC and 2 AIC units with respect to the free parameter case, while with the Hernquist model the BIC is improved by 4 but the AIC worsens by 2 units.
-Since the two criteria give conflicting indications for the adopted (Hernquist) model, we chose to treat $r_\nu^{\rm H}$ as a free parameter, which we consider the safest strategy.
+The results of the third and fourth row of Table \ref{tab:model_comparison} show what happens if we treat $r_\nu$ as a fixed input parameter.
+In these runs, the flat priors for $r_\nu$ are very tight around the best-fit value from Sect. \ref{num_density_methods}; in practice, we mimic a fixed tracer scale radius by adopting a very narrow flat prior for $r_\nu$ and reduce by hand the number of free parameters by unity.
+The reason why we do not consider $r_\nu$ as an actual fixed input parameter is that \textsc{MG-MAMPOSSt} uses a different expression for the fit depending on whether $r_\nu$ is a fixed or free parameter, invalidating the comparison of the likelihoods between the two cases.
+The results show that keeping $r_\nu$ 'fixed' with both NFW and Hernquist models produces an improvement of 7 BIC and 2 AIC units with respect to the free parameter case.
+This suggests that fixing $r_\nu$ to the value fitted outside \textsc{MG-MAMPOSSt}, instead of safely treating it as a free parameter, is a very valuable and statistically favoured strategy.
+This test will be very useful for future \textsc{MG-MAMPOSSt} runs.